jeremybytes/async-workshop-nov2020/Labs/Lab03/Lab03-Instructions.md

  ```

 **Visual Studio 2019**
-If you are using Visual Studio 2019, run the application in the debugger (using F5, "Debug|Start Debugging" from the menu, or the toolbar button).
+If you are using Visual Studio 2019, run the application in the debugger (using F5, the toolbar button, or "Debug->Start Debugging" from the menu).

 A console window will open with the same output as above: